MarcoIeni/glimpse/website/docs/why.md

 I'm glad you asked. 😎

 This story begins in 2018 when I started using [spacemacs](https://www.spacemacs.org/).
-I was blown away by the ergonomics and the discoverability of its key bindings, so I decided I wanted the same experience in every other IDEs I was using.
+I was blown away by the ergonomics and the discoverability of its key bindings, and I wanted the same experience in the other IDEs.

 Today, I maintain [Intellimacs](https://github.com/MarcoIeni/intellimacs), [Spaceclipse](https://github.com/MarcoIeni/spaceclipse), and [VSpaceCode],